-2 Connect a browser to the application server, for example, using the URL of the plug-in manifest.

-The default URL for the manifest file is https://localhost:8443/sample-ui/plugin.json.

-3 Examine the certificate presented by the application server.

-The way to examine the certificate depends on the browser.
+- 2 Connect a browser to the application server, for example, using the URL of the plug-in manifest. - The default URL for the manifest file is https://localhost:8443/sample_ui/pluqin.json. - 3 Examine the certificate presented by the application server. - The way to examine the certificate depends on the browser.
 For example, you can view a server certificate in Firefox by clicking the padlock icon next to the URL, then selecting More Information > View Certificate.
-The thumbprint is the field labelled SHA1 Fingerprint.

-4 Save the certificate thumbprint to a text file.

-If the thumbprint contains colon separators, do not remove them.
+The thumbprint is the field labelled SHA1 Fingerprint. - 4 Save the certificate thumbprint to a text file. - If the thumbprint contains colon separators, do not remove them.
+If the thumbprint contains spaces or other separators, replace them with colons.
+If the thumbprint has no separators, insert a colon after every two digits.
+This is the format accepted by vCenter Server when you register the plug-in server.